DIMO-Network/trips-web-app/README.md

     cd trips-web-app
     ```

-2. Install the dependencies for the frontend:
+2. Install the dependencies for the frontend.
+Currently compiled SPA frontend is used only for login, but in future we could migrate rest of functionality to it.
     ```sh
-    cd app-login
+    cd web
     npm install
     # or
     yarn install